deleeuwj1/CS1XA3/Assign1/README.md

 #Function 3: put any line in this project with tag TODO in todo.log

 #Function 4: puts all syntax errors from haskell files in to error.log

-#Custom function 1: